fredericbarthelet/blog-theodo-article-demo/readme.md

 Your audience has 2 focuses point you have to deal with :
 * You
-* The screen you are using to broadcast your navigation
+* The screen you are using to broadcast your demonstration

 You want to make sure p